mfnch/immagine/README.rst

 ========
 immagine
 ========
-Image viewer with directory thumbnails and a focus on the browsing experience
+Image viewer for Linux with directory thumbnails and a focus on the browsing experience

 Status
 ======